MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/deno/modules/registries.md

 The CDN URLs scripts I've seen so far tend to be just a few lines long and reference multiple packages on NPM.
 This means that even if a package is not in the Deno package registry, you can still easily use it in your Deno project.
 And this means you can use Deno to build say a React application using a CDN for dependencies and then you can bundle your app as a single JS file that can be loaded on the browser.

-Here are some CDNs I've come across and how to use them for Deno projects.
+Here are some CDNs I've come across and how to use them for Deno projects so you can get packages that are on NPM.

 See also [CDNs](https://michaelcurrin.github.io/dev-resources/resources/javascript/cdns.html) in my Dev Resources guide.